jdmota/java-typestate-checker/README.md

-# Java Typestate Checker plugin for the Checker Framework
+# Java Typestate Checker

 The Java Typestate Checker is a plugin for the Checker Framework.
 This plugin allows one to statically ensure that method calls are called in the correct order.
 The sequences of method calls allowed are specified in a protocol file which is associated with a Java class by adding a `@Typestate` annotation to the class.
-You can find an example in the [demo folder](https://github.com/jdmota/java-typestate-checker/tree/master/demo) of this project.

-This tool in inspired in the [Mungo tool](http://www.dcs.gla.ac.uk/research/mungo/index.html).
+This tool was inspired in the [Mungo tool](http://www.dcs.gla.ac.uk/research/mungo/index.html).
 It is a new implementation which includes new features and improvements over the current version of Mungo.
 A comparison table between Mungo and this tool is available [here](https://github.com/jdmota/abcd-mungo/wiki/Comparison).

 ## Features

+**Latest feature: initial support for subtyping!**

 - checking that **methods are called in the correct order** specified by the protocol;
 - checking that **protocols of objects are completed**;